atrox39/Oryn-Cli/README.md

 ### Create New Project

-To create a new Oryn project, you may use the following Oryn command.
+To create a new Lucifer project, you may use the following Oryn command.

 ```bash
 oryn create <project>